 High heat retention can negatively impact the life of a bulb.
 Copper fixtures are designed with metals that allow heat to escape the fixture efficiently.
 It keeps moisture out while letting heat escape through the metal itself.

 Now that you know all about the different types of materials, you might still be wondering which one is the best.

-At McKay Lighting, we prefer to use fixtures made from corrosion resistant materials like copper and brass.
+At McKay Lighting, we use fixtures made from corrosion-resistant materials like copper and brass.
 Since brass is an alloy made of copper and zinc, these metals are far superior to materials like plastic or low-grade metals used in cheaply made lighting fixtures.

 After decades of trying and testing different types of fixtures, we've found the higher quality materials like copper and brass have proven their value in the long term, time and time again.

 Corrosion is always a concern with outdoor lighting and electrical in general.
 When corrosion is found, it's usually due to moisture.
 Copper does not react with water, but it does slowly react with atmospheric oxygen to form a layer of brown-black copper oxide, which, unlike rust that forms when iron is exposed to moist air, protects the underlying copper from more extensive corrosion.